Skip to main content

 • measurement and improvement tools, such as the Open-es platform, which offers a pathway based on standard metrics aligned with the evolving regulatory context, enabling companies to assess their ESG maturity level, benchmark against industry standards, access tailored development plans, and obtain solutions from selected specialists in the ESG field

-• financial support programmes to assist the supply chain, such as “Basket Bond - Sustainable Energy” and the initiative “Sustainable Supply Chain Finance,” allow suppliers to request early payment of invoices without impacting credit lines, thereby incentivising the improvement of the company’s ESG profile through synergies with the Open-es platform.
-In 2024, as part of the Sustainable Supply Chain Finance programme, a total of around 90 million euros in advance payments was granted
+• financial support programmes to assist the Supply Chain such as the “Sustainable Supply Chain Finance” initiative, which allows suppliers to receive early payment of invoices without credit impact, incentivising improvements to their ESG profile through synergy with the Open-es platform.
+In 2025, under the Sustainable Supply Chain Finance initiative, early payments totalling approximately €240 million were granted

 Sustainable Procurement